msveshnikov/autocode-ai/DOCUMENTATION.md

 ## Installation

 No installation is required.
-CodeCraftAI can be run directly using npx.
+AutoCode can be run directly using npx.
 However, you need to have Node.js (version 20.0.0 or higher) installed on your system.

 ## Usage Instructions